MikeDigitize/JSFundamentals/README.md

 ## Data Types

-As of ES6 there are seven different data types in JavaScript -
+As of ES6 there are eight different data types in JavaScript -

 * String
 * Number
 * Boolean
 * Undefined
 * Null
+* Function
 * Object
 * Symbol (ES6)